SCIENCE FICTION: Explore an array of possible tomorrows in best-selling adventures and plausible futures. Free chapter samples and story downloads.

 The Life Eaters, DC Comics Hardcover 2004.

-Film version of novel, The Postman, directed by Kevin Costner, Warner Brothers' Studios, December 1997.
+Film version of novel, The Postman, dir.
+Kevin Costner, Warner Brothers' Studios, December 1997.

 Scenario for an episode of the television show Seven Days ...
 "Clouds".
 Sold in 2001.